 In India, a disrupted plot in Tamil Nadu aimed to derail trains along critical supply routes.
 Though swiftly intercepted, the plot highlighted the vulnerability of rail networks that underpin both civilian mobility and military logistics.
 Authorities have remained tight-lipped about the broader network behind the plan, but sources suggest external actors sought to sow chaos in a politically sensitive region.

-And perhaps most alarmingly for the West, the Dutch Military Intelligence and Security Service (MIVD) revealed in April a sustained Russian campaign of cyber sabotage targeting NATO critical infrastructure.
+And perhaps most alarmingly for the West, the Dutch Military Intelligence and Security Service (MIVD) revealed a sustained Russian campaign of cyber sabotage targeting NATO critical infrastructure.
 Far from crude attacks, these operations focused on ports, communication networks, and energy grids — systems whose disruption could have cascading effects on military readiness and economic stability across Europe.
+The Finnish rail sabotage incidents and suspected tampering with undersea internet cables in the Baltic Sea further illustrate the geographic breadth of this campaign.

-In each case, the goal was not to win battles in the traditional sense; instead, it was to achieve a strategic advantage.
-It was intended to create a permanent state of vulnerability, encompassing economic, political, and psychological aspects.
+In each case, the goal was not to win battles in the traditional sense; instead, it was to create a permanent state of vulnerability — economic, political, and psychological.

 The Logic of Sabotage in Hybrid War